-Before you can use the virtual caddie, you must play five rounds with Approach CT10 sensors or enable the Club Prompt setting (Activities and App Settings, page 47), and upload your scorecards.
-For each round, you must connect to a paired phone with the Garmin Golf® app.
+Before you can use the virtual caddie, you must play five rounds with Approach CT10 sensors or enable the Club Prompt setting (Activities and App Settings, page 34), and upload your scorecards.
+For each round, you must connect to a paired phone with the Garmin Golf[®] app.
 The virtual caddie provides recommendations based on the hole, wind data, and your past performance with each club.

 - 1 Displays the club or club combination recommendation for the hole.
-You can select or to view other club options. - 2 Displays the average number of strokes expected to score with the club recommendation.

-Displays the shot dispersion area for your next shot with the club recommendation, based on your shot history with the club.
+You can select or to view other club options. - 2 Displays the average number of strokes expected to score with the club recommendation. - 3 Displays the aim direction for your next shot with the club recommendation, based on your shot history with the club.